 But that doesn’t mean you can’t serve a fancy meal.
 Thanksgiving, after all, is a national holiday, one that honors the rare bipartisanship of two diverse groups, the Pilgrims and the Indians.
 I’ve found that the simplest way to add a gourmet touch to your Thanksgiving dinner is to incoporate alcohol into your dishes when making them.

-For this year’s Thanksgiving dinner, I decided to think of my liquor cabinet as a pantry.
+For Thanksgiving dinner, I think of my liquor cabinet as a pantry.
 Because the flavors in spirits are so concentrated, they add a depth of flavor to dishes without much work.
 For the most part (if not all), the alcohol burns off in the cooking process.
 And you only need a little for a good effect.
-I wanted to avoid the obvious, like adding sherry to my stuffing, or deglazing the skillet with red wine to make a reduction sauce or gravy.
+For the recipes below, I wanted to avoid the obvious, like adding sherry to stuffing or deglazing the skillet with red wine to make a reduction sauce or gravy.
 To that end, I browsed through my cookbooks, went online and called my chef friends to get some spirited, not-so-predictable suggestions.
 I’m not offering complex recipes here — just ways of kicking things up a notch or two.

 My 13 suggestions come with a disclaimer: I’m not presenting exact measurements.
 If you want more specifics, or prep advice, just do some googling.
 You’ll find everything you need to know on the Internet.